fieldtrip/website/workshop/practicalmeeg2025/handson_artifacts.md

     cfg.ylim = [-100 100]*1e-6;
     cfg = ft_databrowser(cfg, data);

-You should reduce the vertical shale, and go to trial 125.
+You should reduce the vertical scale, and go to trial 40.
 If you click with your left mouse button, you can drag and make a selection.
 If you subsequently click in that selection, you can mark the segment as an artifact.

 {% include image src="/assets/img/workshop/practicalmeeg2025/handson_artifacts/figure3.png" width="400" %}